Summary of Blog

 Planting Trees in Your Yard or Community

 Furthermore, evergreen plants, such as conifers, can function as filters all year.
-Although these species are quite successful, Jun Yang emphasizes the relevance of selection and environment.
+Although these species are pretty successful, Jun Yang emphasizes the relevance of selection and environment.
 Just because one tree absorbs pollutants extremely well does not mean it should or can be planted everywhere.
 When planting, consider factors such as maintenance and lifetime.

 Conclusion

 This is where Oizom comes in.
 Using sensor-based technology to monitor air quality, Oizom measures 30+ parameters in real-time, ensuring the highest accuracy even in extreme environmental conditions.
 Our web-based air monitoring software provides real-time environmental data to facilitate better decision-making.
+The Oizom Terminal air monitoring software provides actionable insights for authorities, communities, and industries, enabling them to make informed decisions and improve air quality.